 M.S. in Forensic Sciences - Forensic Chemistry

 The Master of Forensic Science with a concentration in forensic chemistry.
-This program is designed for individuals pursuing a career as a forensic chemist, crime laboratory technician, university instructor or DNA analyst.
+This program is designed for individuals pursuing a career as a forensic chemist, crime laboratory technician, university instructor or toxicologist.
 More than 90 percent of our graduates have reported having either related career positions or entered an advanced degree program within three months of graduation.
 This track requires a thesis or research project.

 The master’s program requires 39 graduate credit hours and may be completed full-time or part-time.